-Criteria Evidence Legal References staff and safety representatives at all Risk assessments Ward meeting minutes Safety reps' documentation Safety Representatives & Safety Committee Regulations 1977 There is regular monitoring of compliance with policies and procedures. - Management of Health and Safety at Work Regulations 1999, Regulation 5
+Criteria Evidence Legal References Observations The organisation consults and involves staff and safety representatives at all stages of risk assessment planning and implementation.
+Risk assessments Ward meeting minutes Safety reps documentation Safety Representatives & Safety Committee Regulations 1977 There is regular monitoring of compliance with policies and procedures.
+Management of Health and Safety at Work Regulations 1999, Regulation 5